JeringTech/KeyValueStore/ReadMe.md

 ## Usage
 ### Key and Value Types
-You can use any type [MessagePack C# serializes](https://github.com/neuecc/MessagePack-CSharp#built-in-supported-types) as `MixedStorageKVStore` key and value types.
+You can use any type [MessagePack C# serializes](https://github.com/neuecc/MessagePack-CSharp#built-in-supported-types) as a `MixedStorageKVStore` key or value type.
-Note that custom types must be annotated according to [MessagePack C# conventions](https://github.com/neuecc/MessagePack-CSharp#object-serialization).
+Custom types must be annotated according to [MessagePack C# conventions](https://github.com/neuecc/MessagePack-CSharp#object-serialization).

 Note: [MessagePack C#](https://github.com/neuecc/MessagePack-CSharp) is a performant binary serialization library.